-Our carbon emissions are low compared to many sectors, but they’re still our biggest environmental impact.
-We want to play our part, contributing to the UK’s targets of cutting greenhouse gases by 37% by 2020 and 80% by 2050, against 1990 levels.
+Our carbon emissions are relatively low compared to many sectors, as we set out in our first response to the recommendations of the Taskforce on Climate-related Financial Disclosure.
+However, they’re our biggest environmental impact, and we want to play our part in contributing to the UK Government’s targets of cutting greenhouse gases by 37% by 2020 and 80% by 2050, against 1990 levels.

 Our carbon management strategy involves:

 We follow a rigorous process to calculate our carbon emissions, using GHG Protocol and Defra guidelines, and we report them transparently each year in our annual scorecard, which is published with our Annual Report.
-We’ve held the Carbon Trust standard since 2009, for measuring, managing and reducing our carbon emissions.
-And we recently achieved the Carbon Trust Supply Chain level 2 standard.
-We also respond to the CDP each year.
+We’ve held the Carbon Trust standard since 2009, for measuring, managing and reducing our carbon emissions; and we hold the Carbon Trust Supply Chain level 2 standard.
+We also support the global PwC network response to the CDP.

 While we’ve significantly reduced our carbon emissions since 2007, the remaining emissions we produce still contribute to climate change, so we offset them to achieve carbon neutrality, by purchasing credits from carbon offsetting projects.